elastic/enterprise-search-sharepoint-server-connector/README.md

-# Workplace Search Sharepoint 2016 Connector #
+# Workplace Search | Sharepoint Server 2016 Connector #

-This connector making the following data available for search:
+This connector synchronizes and enables searching over following items:

 * Site collections
 * Sites in a collection